Free Diminished Value Estimate

 Do I qualify for diminished value?

 All vehicles damaged in an accident and repaired suffer diminished value, but getting your insurance company to reimburse you for the loss is an uphill battle.
 The best odds for reimbursement are with newer vehicles that are worth more.
 For instance, you may not qualify if your vehicle is old, rebuilt, or has significant mileage.
-A vehicle that has been in multiple accidents or those declared a “total loss” aren’t likely to see compensation.
+A vehicle that has been in multiple accidents or those declared a “total loss” isn’t likely to see compensation.

 Generally speaking, if your car is worth less than $7,000 at the time of the accident or the damage sustained is worth less than $500, you probably will not have a diminished value claim.
 In some states, motorists can’t make a claim if they are at fault – although, you’ll be relieved to know it doesn’t matter who is at fault in the state of Georgia.